Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Entanglement in QAOA circuit versus complexity of the problems

 We first define a coarse-grained quantity for a QAOA circuit with a given layer $p$:

-where $\bar{S}^{p}_{l}$ has the form of Eq.~$\left(\ref{eq:avg-entropy}\right)$, which is the average one-qubit entanglement entropy of every layer $l\leq p$ in the $p$-layer circuit.
+where $\bar{S}^{p}_{l}$ has the form of Eq.~$\left(\ref{eq:avg-entropy}\right)$, which is the average one-qubit entanglement entropy of every layer $l\leqslant p$ in the $p$-layer circuit.
 Eq.~$\left(\ref{eq:Smax}\right)$ means the maximum of average one-qubit entanglement entropy among all $\bar{S}^{p}_{l}$.
 After that, we present the maximal entanglement entropy generated in the circuits during the process of computing minimal mean values of Hamiltonians of Eq.~$\left(\ref{eq:set-of-Hs}\right)$ in Fig.~\ref{fig:one-qubit-entropy}.
 From this figure, we can see the tendency that the more number of edges $E$ the graph has, the more entanglement is generated in the circuit.
-Similar to Sec.~\ref{sec:Scrambling-in-QAOA}, we quantify the correlation via Pearson coefficients with number of edges $E$ and maximal one-qubit entanglement entropy $S^{p}_{max}$ in Table.~\ref{tab:ne-smax}, where a strong positive correlation is easy to be observed.
+Similar to Sec.~\ref{sec:Scrambling-in-QAOA}, we quantify the correlation via Pearson coefficients with number of edges $E$ and maximal one-qubit entanglement entropy $S^{p}_{max}$, they are $0.8982, 0.9446, 0.9033, 0.9255$ for layers $p=4, 6, 8, 10$ respectively.

 To this point, a question raises naturally: What about the entanglement properties inside one layer?
 As previous studies of entanglement in QAOA circuit only take one ``layer'' as a unit, what happens inside one layer has not been investigated yet.
 According to the layer of QAOA circuit shown in Fig.~\ref{fig:QAOA}, the two-qubit gates represent the terms $e^{-i \gamma_i Z_j Z_k}$ in Eq.~$\left(\ref{eq:QAOA-cir}\right)$, all of them can generate entanglement.
 Therefore, in the following we step into each layer and focus on total entanglement accumulated in QAOA circuits.